 Applicants must have a medical degree (MD) or doctorate of philosophy (PhD).
 MD applicants must have completed an approved residency.
 For psychology PhD applicants, an APA-accredited doctorate in clinical or counseling psychology and APA-accredited internship is required.
 All requirements for the doctoral degree must be completed prior to the start of the fellowship year.
 U.S. citizenship is required.

-Applications are now being accepted for the 2022-2023 academic year.
-Application review will start December 15, 2021, and continue until the position is filled.
+Applications are now being accepted for the 2023-2024 academic year.
+The deadline for applications is December 15, 2023.

 Interested psychologists, MDs, and allied health professionals who meet the eligibility requirements should submit the following: